Hyperhidrosis

 What is hyperhidrosis?

-This increased sweating is usually due to an overactivity of these glands due to nervous hyperstimulation, motivated by situations involving emotional tension or stress, by the action of pharmacological substances or for thermal reasons.
+This increased sweating is usually due to an overactivity of these glands due to nervous hyperstimulation, caused by situations involving emotional tension or stress, by the action of pharmacological substances or for thermal reasons.

-Despite the control of body temperature by the hypothalamus that occurs in normal situations, in hyperhidrosis, the sweat glands in the palms of the hands, soles of the feet, armpits and craniofacial region are particularly sensitive to emotional or thermal stimuli, producing more intense sweating to regulate temperature and counteract the sudden rise in temperature.
+Despite the control of body temperature by the hypothalamus that occurs in normal situations, in hyperhidrosis, the sweat glands in the palms of the hands, soles of the feet, armpits and craniofacial region are particularly sensitive to emotional or thermal stimuli, producing more intense sweating to regulate temperature and counteract the rise in temperature.

 Do you have any of these symptoms?

-According to their causes:
+According to its cause:

 Pharmacological treatment

-Botulinum Toxin
+Botulinum toxin

 Hyperhidrosis surgery is effective and definitive in more than 80% of cases of hyperhidrosis of the hands, feet, armpits and face.